JoeMitchellNelson/academic-kickstart/content/home/research.md

 <strong>Willingness to bear the costs of pandemic restrictions</strong> (with Trudy Ann Cameron, in progress)
 <br>
 <font size="3.5">
 We develop and field a stated preference survey about pandemic restrictions to a representative sample of Oregonians.
-Our results will allow us to identify the tradeoffs Oregonians are willing to make between, on the one hand, the economic burden and inconvenience of pandemic restrictions and, on the other, the avoided illnesses and deaths those restrictions are likely to achieve.
+Our results (coming soon!) will allow us to identify the tradeoffs Oregonians are willing to make between, on the one hand, the economic burden and inconvenience of pandemic restrictions and, on the other, the avoided illnesses and deaths those restrictions are likely to achieve.
+Rich demographic data from non-respondents allow us to correct for non-response bias.
 </font>

 <br>